Flixbox/lp-compat/README.md

 ![tech-debt](https://img.shields.io/codeclimate/tech-debt/Flixbox/lp-compat?style=flat&logo=code%20climate)
 ](https://codeclimate.com/github/Flixbox/lp-compat)

 This repository contains a website and Discord bot that help users determine which apps can be patched with Lucky Patcher.
 The website, which can be accessed at https://flixbox.github.io/lp-compat/, displays a list of compatible apps.
-The Discord bot allows users to add apps to the list without editing the code directly.
+The list can be added to on the Discord server below using a bot or on edited on the website (requires logging on with Discord).

 If you have any questions or want to discuss the project with others, you can use the unofficial subreddit and Discord server.
 These platforms are not affiliated with the developer of Lucky Patcher (ChelpuS), but they provide a space for users to share information and ideas.
 To access the subreddit or Discord server, click on the following buttons: